gt-crnch-rg/read-the-docs/docs/gpu/quorra-ampere-bf.rst

 Acknowledgments
 ==============
-We greatly appreciate the donation of this test platform from AMD to `Dr. Spencer Bryngelson <https://comp-physics.group/>`__, a CRNCH faculty member working on computational fluid dynamics (CFD) codes including `MFC <https://mflowcode.github.io/>`__.

 Quorra1 is also funded via GT's Techfee program, so usage for this server is reserved for coursework (when requested by instructors or students).
 Please read more about Techfee hardware `on this page <https://crnch-rg.cc.gatech.edu/tech-fee-hosted-equipment/>`__

 Current Status